bemto/bemto-oveflower/lib/Readme.md

     const MaskOverflower = BemtoOverflower.extend.attrs({
       __Overflow: props => props.children
     })`
+      @supports (mask-image: none) {
         &__Overflow {
           text-overflow: clip;
           mask-image:
             linear-gradient(to right, #000, #000 calc(100% - 50px), transparent);
         }
+      }
     `;

     <div style={{ background: 'linear-gradient(to top right, pink, orange)', padding: 40 }}>
       <MaskOverflower>
-        Some long text that could become shorter.
+        Some long text that fades into gradient mask.
       </MaskOverflower>
     </div>

 You can see how its even less code, though we duplicate (automatically) our content inside overflower in order to use a mask for it.
+It would also fallback to default ellipsis when there'd be no `mask-image` support.